Yashsharma1911/file-store-service/README.md

 ./scripts/setup-local-server.sh
 ```

 **Note:** It is suggested to use default terminal of your system.
-In case you're using any customized shell ensure to restart it, if you're using Z shell in Mac run `source ~/.zshrc` to take effect or restart the terminal.
+In case you're using any customized shell ensure to restart it, if you're using Z shell in Mac run `echo 'export PATH=$PATH:$(go env GOPATH)/bin' >> ~/.zshrc && source ~/.zshrc` to take effect or restart the terminal.

-3. **Now open a new terminal** and test CLI by adding a file to server.
+2. **Now open a new terminal** and test CLI by adding a file to server.
 ```bash
 store add [file path]